This blog may contain affiliate links. Read our disclosure policy for more info.

 If you have extra time, you can actually hike from Bow Lake to Peyto Lake.
 Although this is a nice trail, I don’t recommend it if you are planning to complete the icefields parkway drive in just one day.

-Please note: Petyo Lake Upper Viewpoint is currently closed and will remain closed for the 2020 season.
+Please note: Petyo Lake Upper Viewpoint is currently closed and will remain closed until further notice.
+Check for updates here.

 4. Waterfowl Lake Viewpoint